Problematy/goodmap/docs/http-api.rst

 Submissions
 -----------

-Both endpoints below trigger the configured notifier (:ref:`config-plugins`), so a deployment with ``sendmail`` set up emails a moderator on each submission.
+Both endpoints below trigger whatever notifier plugin is active (:ref:`data-source-plugins`), so a deployment with a mail notifier set up emails a moderator on each submission.

 ``POST /api/suggest-new-point``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~